frelon/suse-elemental/docs/configuration-directory.md

 ### os.yaml

-The `os.yaml` file enalbes customers to configure the actual operating system by introducing the following API:
+The `os.yaml` file enalbes users to configure the actual operating system by introducing the following API:

 ```yaml
 diskSize: 35G